OlenaBabko/BeyondPace_DataAnalysis_Project/README.md

-## Conclusions :
+## Conclusions

-**Navigation-driven sports  are beyond the numbers we're used to tracking.
+Navigation-driven sports  are beyond the numbers we're used to tracking.
 Pace tells you how fast.
 It doesn't tell you what decision you made, what the map said, or what the forest threw at you.

 That's what Beyond Pace project set out to show.
-And the data confirmed it.**
+And the data confirmed it.

 ---